williamnurrenbern-goodday/Exercise-01a-Install-Software/README.md

 ## My github username is:
 williamnurrenbern-goodday

-## I have installed the software on my computer as part of the exercise
+## I have installed the software on my computer as a part of the exercise